 We are one of Canada’s most loved places.
 Planning ahead is essential!
 Here are ten things you can do to ensure you spend more time enjoying the park.
 Great memories?
 Check!

-- Get your park pass - Entry is free in 2017!
-Visitors still need a pass.
-Pick up your free Discovery Pass online or from any Parks Canada partner today.
+- Get your park pass - Pick up your free Discovery Pass online or from any Parks Canada partner today.

 - Reserve a place to stay - From mid-June through mid-September, campground reservations are essential.
 Arrive early at first-come, first-served campgrounds and reserve ahead at reservable campgrounds.
 We also recommend booking your hotel, hostel or B&B well in advance.
 Planning to visit during a long-weekend?
 Be extra prepared.
 Without a reservation you will almost certainly be disappointed.
 A reminder that alcohol is not permitted in campgrounds during long weekends.